benbalter/open-source-for-government/index.md

 4. Issue tracking, and
 5. Support

-## Delegation
+### Delegation

-Such a model is arguably the norm for open-source software development, but it must be noted that organization and delegation of such efforts fall squarely on the agency's shoulders.
+The benevolent dictatorship model is arguably the norm for open-source software development, but it must be noted that organization and delegation of such efforts fall squarely on the agency's shoulders.
 You would be hard-pressed to find a successful open source project that does not have at least one full-time developer or community organizer.

-## Committer Status
+### Committer Status

 In the long term, individual contributors will emerge as key project stakeholders based on the quality and quantity of code contributions and involvement in day-to-day discussions.
 It is common to grant such contributors committer status (the ability to commit code to the project, accept pull requests, etc.).
 This is arguably a necessary step for the project's continued evolution.

 ## Github

-### GitHub for the Uninitiated
+### GitHub Generally

-GitHub is a social code sharing service that allows teams to collaborate among themselves or with the general public.
+GitHub is a social code sharing service that allows teams to collaborate among themselves or with the general public and has quickly become the go-to social network for the open source community, much like Facebook is the primary social network among friends and classmates.
 Code is grouped by organizations, which consist of teams, which own repositories.
 Repositories can be either private or public (open source).
 In essence, GitHub keeps a running log of all changes to a software project.
 Each time you make a change, you describe that change (a commit message) and then push that change to GitHub.
 GitHub also allows members of the public to "fork" existing projects, improve upon them, and then submit their changes back upstream as a "pull request."

+GitHub is free by default, a tier that will meet most agencies' needs, but has a paid option for those requiring private repositories.

 *Additional Reading: [Introduction to Git and GitHub](https://help.github.com/)*

+### Culture

+Each social network has a different culture, and espouses different values from its users.
+While posting pictures of a family vacation may be commonplace on Facebook, the same cannot be said for Twitter or Pinterest.
+Likewise, while providing customer service and interacting directly with customers via Twitter is an every day occurrence, if a major corporation were to try and friend me on Facebook, I'd be a little confused.

+GitHub is no different.
+GitHub is about sharing, but instead of sharing photos or feedback you share code.
+Notice the word we use here is code, not software.
+The expectation is not that anyone can go and get a polished piece of software as you might from a big-box retailer.
+Instead, the expectation is that those that produce the software would release the underlying code early and often in its raw form.
+Bugs and unpolished work are not only accepted, it's the norm.

+Think about it this way: putting out a press release with a typo (or even an unfinished press release) is embarrassing because the point of the network is to disseminate information from agency to press and erroneous or missing content hinder that end.
+The point of open source on the other hand is to collaborate in the creation of software.
+Allowing early adopters to discover bugs, review early project roadmaps, and suggest ways to improve the software *furthers* that end.
+As a result, openness, transparence and contributions and valued much more highly than refined code and polished documentation.

+Put simply, the culture on this social network is not to criticize but to create, and it has [mechanisms to enforce such social norms](https://github.com/WhiteHouse/petition/issues/2).

+### Public Repositories

+Public repositories are the default on GitHub.
+Public repositories are free and are freely accessible (to read but not edit) for anyone on the internet.
+Public repositories are cheap (literally).
+Do not be afraid to use them to save and store early R&D efforts, thought experiments, or even side projects.

 ### Private Repositories

 This will allow you to create proprietary / closed source software.

-### Public Repositories

 ### Public Footprint